Rochester, NY private-pay medical transportation

 Questions about Rochester medical rides

-Can I book wheelchair transportation to Strong Memorial Hospital in Rochester?
+Can I book wheelchair transportation to Strong Memorial Hospital or Wilmot Cancer Center?

 Yes.
-Submit the pickup address, entrance details, appointment time, and wheelchair information so a provider can review the route.
+Submit the exact pickup address, campus entrance, appointment time, and wheelchair details so a provider can review the route.

 Do I need to say whether the wheelchair is manual or power in Rochester?

-Can someone stay in the wheelchair during transport in Rochester?
+Can someone stay in the wheelchair during transportation in Rochester?

 That may be possible when the provider and vehicle support it, but the ride is not final until the provider confirms the passenger and equipment details.